grey-cat-1908/website/content/blog/1d-collisions/index.md

 \end{cases}
 $$

+The division of each side of the top equation by each side of the bottom equation yields:

 $$
 \frac{v_{1} - v'_{1}}{{v_{1}^2} - {v'_{1}}^2} = \frac{v'_{2} - v_{2}}{{{v'_{2}}^2} - {v_{2}}^2}
 $$

+The preceding equation may be transformed using the difference of two squares formula to obtain the following:

 $$
 \frac{v_{1} - v'_{1}}{(v_1 + v'_1)(v_1 - v'_1)} = \frac{v'_{2} - v_{2}}{(v'_2 - v_2)(v'_2 + v_2)}
 $$

+This expression can be transformed as follows:

 $$
 \frac{1}{v_1 + v'_1} = \frac{1}{v'_2 + v_2}
 $$

+From this expression follows:

 $$
 v_1 + v'_1 = v'_2 + v_2
 $$

+From this equation, the following system can be derived:

 $$
 \begin{cases}